-- The hybrid portion of this class consists of homework time, chapter readings from the textbook and three major writing projects, a reading comprehension exam, a midterm exam including reading comprehension assessment, and a final/exit exam. - Class time will be spent applying the concepts you have read about in the textbook. - Lab time will be spent on McGraw-Hill Connect.
+- The hybrid portion of this class consists of homework time, chapter readings from the textbook and three major writing projects.
+In-class instruction includes a reading comprehension exam, a midterm exam, and a final/exit exam. - Class time will be spent applying the concepts you have read about in the textbook. - Lab time will be spent on McGraw-Hill Connect.
 Lab time is completely online and outside of lecture classroom time.